sguox002/leetcode/leetcode-all.md

 - sort makes things easier.
 - sort using given order

+<<-899	Orderly Queue    		52.8%	Hard
+given a string and integer k. each time choose the one of the first k letters and move to the end of string. return the smallest string we can get. k=1, rotation k>1, sort, you have a buffer >1 and can swap any pair.
+->>

 <<-912	Sort an Array    		64.1%	Medium
 implement qsort or merge sort.
 ->>